Dimers on Riemann surfaces and compactified free field

 Let $\Sigma$ be a smooth Riemann surface of genus $g$.
 A spin line bundle is, by definition, a holomorphic line bundle $\Ff\to \Sigma$ and an isomorphism $\beta:\Ff^{\otimes 2}\cong K_\Sigma$.
 Classically~\cite{MumfordThetaCharacteristics, Atiyah}, there are precisely $2^{2g}$ isomorphism classes of spin bundles on $\Sigma$, classified by quadratic forms in $H_1(\Sigma, \ZZ/2\ZZ)$.
 In this section we review this correspondence in some details.

 We begin with the relation between quadratic forms and spin structures established by Johnson~\cite{Johnson}.
-Recall that a quadratic form on a $\ZZ/2\ZZ$ vector space $V$ with a non-degenerate skew-symmetric (i.e. $a\cdot a = 0$) bilinear form is a function $q: V\to \ZZ/2\ZZ$ satisfying
+In what follows we will consider quadratic forms on $V = H_1(\Sigma, \ZZ/2\ZZ)$ taken with the intersection product (see Section~\ref{subsec:quadratic_forms}).
+In this case $V^\vee = H^1(\Sigma, \ZZ/2\ZZ)$.